Yes, America's Anchorman is away and this is your undocumented anchorman sitting in no supporting paperwork whatsoever.

 He got a concussion.

-will merely regret that it was a tactical error because it looks bad on television it looks bad in television.
+And the mayor of Los Angeles will merely regret that it was a tactical error because it looks bad on television.

-But this is the world the left is building for us it's got nothing to do with whether you're a Trump supporter, you're a Bush supporter, you're a Lindsey Graham supporter your party there are two parties on the ballot in November and uh and in this society the left wing press,
+It's got nothing to do with whether you're a Trump supporter, you're a Bush supporter, you're a Lindsey Graham supporter.

 You need to be pretty nimble.

-If you've got a walker, you can't go to a rally of one of the two major political parties because you won't be able to run fast enough to escape the mob while the police of the Democrat run city are standing by.
+If you've got a walker, you can't go to a rally of one of the two major political parties because you won't be able to run fast enough to escape the mob while the police of the Democrat-run city are standing by.

-In other words, these guys are saying they're all cool with the idea that this is now a one party state.
+In other words, these guys are saying they're all cool with the idea that this is now a one-party state.

 This is disgusting.

-And and and just look at it this way.
+And just look at it this way.

-How many people have called on Hillary Clinton uh and how many people who are upset about Trump's remarks about this judge?
+How many people have called on Hillary Clinton and how many people who are upset about Trump's remarks about this judge?

 How many people are interviewing Hillary and Bernie and all the rest of the Democrat big shots about what is happening on the streets of American cities?

-It's one party state.
+It's one-party state.

-They're saying it's a one party state.
+They're saying it's a one-party state.

 Shame on them, because this will not end well for anybody.

-Mark Stein for Rush will take your call straight ahead.
+Mark Stein for Rush, we'll take your call straight ahead.

-Let's go to Samantha, somewhere in Southeast Michigan.
+Let's go to Samantha, somewhere in southeast Michigan.

 Samantha, you're live on the Rush Limbaugh show.